ShaunCurtis/CEC.FormControls/ReadMe.md

 The CEC.FormControls library provides a set of enhanced input controls based on the Blazor standard form controls.

 The standard form controls based on InputBase<$T>$ don’t track changes against an existing record such as a model class.
-The controls compare the entered value against the value stored in the control.
-If its different, they update the stored value and notify the EditContext.
-All good so far, but what happens when you change the value again.
-At this point the control only knows what the last entered value was, not the value in the data store.
-You could change it back to the original and the EditContext would still report the form as modified.
-Not a problem, better safe than sorry, but annoying in the UI.

-This article details a better way.
+Every time you change a value, the controls compare the entered value against the control value, and update the modified state on the EditContext.
+Great, but what happens when you edit a value twice.
+The control only knows what the last entered value, it’s lost track of the original value.
+Change the value back to its original and the EditContext still reports the value and form as modified.
+If you’re implemented some form of exit control on the form, a real pain to demand a save or save without exit when nothing has changed.

+This article shows one way of overcoming this issue.

 ### Library Repository and Example

-**CEC.FormControls** is an implementation of the standard Blazor Form Controls with functionality to check the current user entered value against the data store value.
+**CEC.FormControls** is an implementation of the standard Blazor Form Controls with the functionality needed to track the current value against the stored value.

 The source code is available at [https://github.com/ShaunCurtis/CEC.FormControls](https://github.com/ShaunCurtis/CEC.FormControls).